refenv/gh-automation/README.md

 development via emulation provided by qemu, encapsulated in a docker container and with CIJOE for instrumentation.
 The workflows are named as:

-* ``dockerize.alpine-bash``, this is unrelated to the other two, it just provides an Alpine Linux Docker image on DockerHub with Git and Bash installed, and Bash set as the default Shell instead of ``sh``.
+* ``dockerize.alpine-bash``, this is unrelated to the others, it just provides an Alpine Linux Docker image on DockerHub with Git and Bash installed, and Bash set as the default Shell instead of ``sh``.
 It is re-build daily.

+* ``dockerize.xnvme-devtools``, this is unrelated to the others, it just provides an Debian Bullseye Docker image on DockerHub with the tools installed to build xNVMe

 * ``dockerize.qemu-nvme``, produces a Docker-image with cijoe + qemu and publishes it on DockerHub